-Paediatric patients: In study I2301, a total of 93 paediatric, adolescent and young adult patients (from 1 to 22 years old) with Ph+ ALL were enrolled in an open-label, multicentre, sequential cohort, non-randomised phase III trial, and were treated with Imatinib (340 mg/m2/day) in combination with intensive chemotherapy after induction therapy.
-Imatinib was administered intermittently in cohorts 1-5, with increasing duration and earlier start of Imatinib from cohort to cohort; cohort 1 receiving the lowest intensitiy and cohort 5 receiving the highest intensity of Imatinib (longest duration in days with continuous daily Imatinib dosing during the first chemotherapy treatment courses).
-Continuous daily exposure to Imatinib early in the course of treatment in combination with chemotherapy in cohort 5-patients (n=50) improved the 4-year event-free survival (EFS) compared to historical controls (n=120), who received standard chemotherapy without Imatinib (69.6% vs. 31.6%, respectively).
-The estimated 4-year OS in cohort 5-patients was 83.6% compared to 44.8% in the historical controls.
+In study I2301, a total of 93 paediatric, adolescent and young adult patients (from 1 to 22 years old) with Ph+ ALL were enrolled in an open-label, multicentre, sequential cohort, non- randomised phase III trial, and were treated with imatinib ($340 \text{ mg/m}^2/day$) in combination with intensive chemotherapy after induction therapy.
+Imatinib was administered intermittently in cohorts 1 - 5, with increasing duration and earlier start of imatinib from cohort to cohort; cohort 1 receiving the lowest intensitiy and cohort 5 receiving the highest intensity of imatinib (longest duration in days with continuous daily imatinib dosing during the first chemotherapy in cohort 5-patients (n=50) improved the 4-year event-free survival (EFS) compared to historical controls (n=120), who received standard chemotherapy without imatinib (69.6% vs. 31.6%, respectively).
+The estimated 4 year OS in cohort 5-patients was 83.6% compared to 44.8% in the historical controls.
 20 out of the 50 (40%) patients in cohort 5 received haematopoietic stem cell transplant.